Mathematical formulation of the Standard Model: A chiral theory

 An independent decomposition of ψ is that into chirality components:

 where $\gamma_5$ is the fifth gamma matrix.
 This is very important in the Standard Model because left and right chirality components are treated differently by the gauge interactions.

 In particular, under weak isospin SU(2) transformations the left-handed particles are weak-isospin doublets, whereas the right-handed are singlets – i.e. the weak isospin of ψ_{R} is zero.
 Put more simply, the weak interaction could rotate e.g. a left-handed electron into a left-handed neutrino (with emission of a W^{−}), but could not do so with the same right-handed particles.
 As an aside, the right-handed neutrino originally did not exist in the standard model – but the discovery of neutrino oscillation implies that neutrinos must have mass, and since chirality can change during the propagation of a massive particle, right-handed neutrinos must exist in reality.
-This does not however change the (experimentally proven) chiral nature of the weak interaction.
+This does not however change the (experimentally demonstrated) chiral nature of the weak interaction.

 Furthermore, U(1) acts differently on $\psi^{\rm L}_{\mathrm e}$ and $\psi^{\rm R}_{\mathrm e}$ (because they have different weak hypercharges).